 5. Phillips SJ, Whisnant JP.
 Hypertension and stroke.
 In: Laragh JH, Brener BM, editors.
 Hypertension: pathophysiology, diagnosis and management.
 2nd ed.
 New York: Raven Press; 1995.p.465-78.

 6. Morse SS.
 Factors in the emergence of infectious diseases.
 Emerg Infect Dis [serial on line] 1995 Jan-Mar [cited 1996 Jun 5];1(1):[24 screens].
 Available from: URL: www.cdc.gov/ncidod/EID/eid.htm.

-References to “unpublished data” and “personal communications” should be set in parentheses immediately after mention of the individual(s) name(s) in the text.
-For example: Oliveira AC, Silva PA and Garden LC (unpublished data).
-The author must obtain permission to use a “personal communication”.
+References to “unpublished results” and “personal communication” should appear, in parentheses, following the individual name(s) in the text.
+Example: Oliveira AC, Silva PA and Garden LC (unpublished results).
+The author must obtain permission to use “personal communication”.

 REFERENCES IN THE TEXT

-FIGURES, TABLES, GRAPHS, SUPPLEMENTAL MATERIAL
+FIGURES, TABLES, GRAPHICS